A Film Guide To Cheap-Ass Halloween Costumes

 Eli from Let the Right One In

-You’ll have to be fortunate enough to have the physical qualities listed above to pull this one off.
-If you are, I hope you’ll consider this costume, ‘cause it’s gonna be fun.
-Just make sure you’re barefoot and wearing a white/beige shirt.
+You’ll need the physical qualities listed above to pull this one off.
+Just make sure you’re also barefoot and wearing a white/beige shirt that you’re not particularly attached to.

-When you arrive at your shindig, try to enter the residence before the host has a chance to formally invite you in.
+When you arrive, try to enter the residence before the host can invite you in.
 Every now and then, excuse yourself to go to the bathroom, take out the fake blood and pour some across your eyes, mouth and forehead.
 People will be confused, but don’t let on.
 With each consecutive visit to the bathroom, pour on more and more blood.
-When someone finally asks what the deal is, simply tell them “No one invited me in yet.”

 Total estimated cost: $2